KhallilB/Fuse-UI/packages/sdk/README.md

 # `@fuseui-org/sdk`

-The FuseUI SDK provides programmatic access to the FuseUI API.
-This package can be used in both browser and Node.js environments.
+FuseUI SDK providing programmatic access to the FuseUI API.
+Works in both browser and Node.js environments.

 ## Installation